Tropical Airways Flight 1301: Flight

 The flight was a daily domestic flight operated by Tropical Airways, the national airline of Haiti at the time.
 The airline was authorized to operate by the Ministry of Commerce of the Republic of Haiti on 1 June 1998.
-The National Civil Aviation Office issued the license of operation on 12 February 1999 The flight was operated by a Let L-410UVP-E3 registered as HH-PRV and was carrying 19 passengers and 2 crews.
+The National Civil Aviation Office issued the Operating licence on 12 February 1999 The flight was operated by a Let L-410UVP-E3 registered as HH-PRV and was carrying 19 passengers and 2 crews.
 All except the crew were Haitian-French nationals; the Captain was an American and the co-pilot was Spanish.
 It was flying from Cap-Haïtien, the capital of the Department of Nord on the north coast of Haiti to Port-de-Paix, the capital of the Nord-Ouest department.

-Flight 1301 took off from Runway 05 of Cap-Haïtien International Airport at around 04:50 p.m local time.
-During take off, ATC workers at the control tower spotted that the cargo door opened.
-While the controller was preparing to tell Flight 1301 about the problem, the crew asked permission to return to the airport to land.
-Permission was granted for the flight to join the right downwind leg for landing.
-The aircraft turned to the left, crashed, skidded and exploded, followed by a rising thick black smoke.
-Local residents and rescuers rushed to the scene and find the charred and scattered wreckage on a sugarcane field about 2 km from the airport.
+Flight 1301 took off on Runway 05 at Cap-Haïtien International Airport at around 04:50 p.m local time.
+During take off, Air Traffic Control workers in the control tower saw the cargo door open.
+While the controller was preparing to tell Flight 1301 about the problem, the crew asked for permission to return to the airport.
+Permission was granted for the flight to join a right downwind leg for landing.
+The aircraft turned to the left, crashed, skidded and exploded, followed by thick black smoke.
+Local residents and rescuers rushed to the scene to find the charred and scattered wreckage in a sugarcane field about 2 km from the airport.
 All 21 people on board were killed.
 Most of them were charred beyond recognition.